 Figure 6.
 The relative size of the Chinook, Chum, Sockeye, and Coho Salmon harvests, in fish, by communities that participated in yearly postseason household harvest surveys.
-No estimate for Kwigillingok is available (Sources: Liller et al. 2016, Wolfe and Stockdale 2012).
+No estimate for Kwigillingok is available (Sources: Shelden et al. 2014, Wolfe et al. 2012).